-10. Bob Jessop: a "Strategic Relational" approach to the state on the subject now spans the entire period of the growth of radical state theory since the early 1970s.
+10. Bob Jessop: a "Strategic Relational" approach to the state

+Bob Jessop is one of the best known commentators on state theory writing in English.
+His work on the subject now spans the entire period of the growth of radical state theory since the early 1970s.
 His writing, at times, is somewhat difficult, but he has a sophisticated understanding of the range of issues of contemporary state theory and engaging his work will be helpful in giving a general overview of these problems.
 The readings in part I State Theory: Putting Capitalist States in their Place (chapters 1 and 3 in the asisgnment) survey a wide range of approaches to studying the capitalist state within the broadly defined Marxist tradition.
 Of particular importance is seeing how Jessop explores the problem economic determinism.
 The readings in Part II concern the problem of democracy and interest representation in the capitalist state, both as this relates to the interests of workers and the interests of capitalists.
 The readings at the end of the book criticizes various currents of post-Marxist "deconstructionist" approaches to the state and presents systematically his suggestions for how we should build a theory of the state.
 He tries to develop a theory of the state which manages to sustain the insight of post-Marxists that there is a great deal of contingency and indeterminacy in social processes without abandoning a class analysis of the state altogether.
 This is a tricky juggling act, and at times Jessop's solutions are not entirely clear, but I think it is worth grappling with his line of thinking.